 Distance from AVS Vrindavan: Approx 70km (1hr, 50 mins)

 Naina Devi is located in the Bilaspur district of Himachal Pradesh.
 The temple is located on top of a hill where the eyes of Sati fell when her body was cut into 51 pieces by Lord Vishnu’s chakra.
 Shri Naina Devi Temple is also known as Mahishapeeth because of the defeat of the Goddess's demon Mahishasur.
 The hills of Naina Devi overlook Gobind Sagar lake.
 The lake was formed by constructing the Bhakra Nangal Dam and is considered the third-largest reservoir in India formed due to a dam's construction.

 Distance from AVS Vrindavan: Approx 190km (4hr, 30 mins)

-Shree Bajreshwari Mata Mandir also known as Kangra Devi Mandir is located in the town of Kangra, Himachal Pradesh.
-The original temple was built by the Pandavas at the geographical location where the breasts of Sati fell when her body was cut into 51 pieces by Lord Vishnu’s Sudarshan chakra.
-The temple is in the vicinity of Kangra Fort & Chamunda Devi Temple
+Shree Bajreshwari Mata Mandir, also known as Kangra Devi Mandir, is located in Kangra, Himachal Pradesh.
+The Pandavas built the original temple at the geographical location where the breasts of Sati fell when her body was cut into 51 pieces by Lord Vishnu’s Sudarshan chakra.
+The temple is in the vicinity of Kangra Fort & Chamunda Devi Temple.

 Chamunda Nandikeshwar Dham